Join two leading experts in synthetic biology to:

 Manoj Dadlani, M. Eng., is the Chief Executive Officer at CosmosID.
 He is a Cornell University graduate in biological engineering and served as head of the US branch of Applied Value Management Consulting.
 He subsequently transitioned to the investment side of the Applied Value Group, which is the lead investor in CosmosID.

-Join two leading experts to:
+Join three leading experts to:

 David Donabedian, CEO and Co-Founder, Axial Biotherapeutics